nitin-jotwani/frontend-interview-preparation/readme.md

 # Interview Preparation Guidelines & Sources
 This is my own journey describing how I started preparing for good companies.
-Initially I was confused regarding how and what to start actually!
+Initially, I was confused regarding how and what to start actually!
 So, thought to make this guide which could help me in future too and may also help you? :) <br>
 If you're reading and using these guidelines, please feel free to approach me if you want to add anything to it.

 `Note:` Whatever is written is written as per my understanding's and observation's during preparation.